Meghan Chayka: Awards and honours

 Chayka was named the Ontario Chamber of Commerce's Top Young Entrepreneur of the Year in 2018.
 In 2019, she was named to both the George Brown College's The 5 to Watch for Sports Business Executives and The Hockey News Top 100 People of Power and Influence.

 Chayka appeared on The Athletic's Top Forty Under 40 in both 2019 and 2020, and Sportsnet's 25 Most Powerful Women in Hockey 2022.
 She was identified by The Hockey News as one of twenty candidates with the credentials to become the first woman to serve as a general manager in the NHL.

 Alongside Melody Davidson and Sami Jo Small, Chayka was selected as an honorary coach for the 2022 PHF All-Star Showcase.

 Personal life

 Chayka holds both an Honours in Business Administration (HBA) and a master's degree in economics from McMaster University and a BBA in finance from the Goodman School of Business at Brock University.

-Her younger brother, John Chayka, served as general manager of the Arizona Coyotes during 2016 to 2020.
+Her younger brother, John Chayka, is the current general manager of the Toronto Maple Leafs and was previously the general manager of the Arizona Coyotes from 2016 to 2020.